kevinwong1983/AttributeAllocationTable/doc/design.md

 	We use the AAT to administrate attributes that are written to the nvm.
 	* The AAT is stored in pages 1-20 of the NVM.
+RoundUp((255*5)/64).
 This table defines the memory format/layout of the rest of the NVM.
 It consist of a array of
-	Attribute Allocation elements and a CRC
+	Attribute Allocation entries and a CRC
 	over the whole Table.
 	* Data integrity of the AAT is very important.
 	<b>If AAT is corrupted in anyway, all the data in